zmnbgd/ProjectViewsAndModifiers/README.md

 Tip: Often folks wonder when it’s better to add a custom view modifier versus just adding a new method to View, and really it comes down to one main reason: custom view modifiers can have their own stored properties, whereas extensions to View cannot.

+DAY 24

+Views and modifiers: Wrap up

+Review for Project 3: Views and Modifiers